byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 * [Mbed OS documentation](https://os.mbed.com/docs/v5.10/)
 * [Mbed OS Doxygen API](https://os.mbed.com/docs/v5.10/mbed-os-api-doxy/modules.html)

-## CORE2 and Mbed OS
+## First Steps

 In this tutorial we will show you how to build, compile and run mbed applications on CORE2 using mbed offline tools.
-You will be introduced to basics of mbed API, learn how to use Rosserial library to connect your mbed application with SBC and more.
+You will be introduced to basics of mbed API, learn how to use rosserial library to connect your mbed application with SBC and more.
 Let's hack!

 ### Prerequisites

 #### Hardware

+* CORE2-ROS (with SBC) or CORE2 and computer running Linux with ROS Kinetic,
-You will need *ST-LINK V2 programmer* to flash CORE2 with mbed firmware.
+* *ST-LINK V2 programmer* to flash CORE2 with mbed firmware,

 #### Software